How Can I Improve My Game?

 Very few regular, winning online poker players go without using some sort of tracking software like Holdem Manager.

-There are many forums on the Internet (including the Texas Hold'em forum on this site) with members that share the same passion for poker as you, therefore these are great places to ask questions and read other players’ opinions on the game.
+There are multiple forums on the Internet with members that share the same passion for poker as you, therefore these are great places to ask questions and read other players’ opinions on the game.
 But be sure not to take everything you read as gospel, as many of the members will still be learning the game just like you and simply offering their interpretation of the way some situations should be played.

 There are no easy ways to becoming a better player, but it is very true that you get out what you put in.
 If you put a lot of effort into your game then this will be reflected in an increasing bankroll.
 Be sure to be humble in your ability as even the best players will learn something new from time to time, you may be surprised at just how much you can learn if you try.